 - Each nominee will be/has been a resident of Saskatchewan.

 - Nominations must be submitted or endorsed by an affiliated CURLSASK Curling Club.

 How to Nominate Complete the CURLSASK Awards Nomination Form, (PDF file to complete & print) or submit a resume in the format you prefer.
 Other pertinent information, testimonials, newspaper clippings and a supporting narrative may also accompany the nomination form.

 Coach/Instructor/Junior Coordinator Award

 The CURLSASK Junior Coordinator/Instructor/Coach Award recognizes the volunteer efforts of individuals who have made notable contributions to their Club and Community through the organization, promotion and teaching of the sport of curling.
-The 2018 recipient is Shane Kitz of Oxbow.
+The 2019 recipient is Dean Kleiter of Saskatoon.

 The Coach/Instructor/Junior Coordinator Award recognizes the contributions of individuals involved in the teaching of the sport of curling.
 Someone that has undertaken programs for young curlers and has made an outstanding contribution over an extended period to the development and promotion of junior curling leagues and/or programs in their club and community.
 Recognition of an individual who has made a notable contribution to coaching or has been actively involved in coaching a competitive team in Saskatchewan.
 Perhaps someone that encompasses all three!
 (Note: CURLSASK reserves the right to award a maximum of two awards per year.)
 Must be submitted by MARCH 1 each year to the CURLSASK office.